 From the bright neon lights of Times Square to iconic buildings that touch the sky, New York City is anything but ordinary.
 Yet, with so much personality thriving in one place, getting noticed is easier said than done.
 These 11 themed bars, while perhaps not as well known as Jekyll and Hyde or Ninja, are some of New York’s most decadent.

 Beauty Bar: best manicure bar

-Choosing between a manicure and a cocktail is a tough decision for a pampered New Yorker but at Beauty Bar you can get both for $10 during happy hour.
+Choosing between a manicure and a cocktail is a tough decision for a pampered New Yorker, but at Beauty Bar you can get both for $10 during their 'martinis and manicures' happy hour.
 Slurp down one of their creative cocktails like the Platinum Blonde, the Red Head or the Bright Pink while sitting underneath an eccentric chrome-domed hair dryer.
 This joint was actually a hair salon at one time, which adds another layer of authenticity.

 Cloister Cafe: best medieval bar

 It’s hard to believe that a bar based on the medieval period could attract so many hipsters but that’s exactly what you can expect at this East Village institution (www.cloistercafe.com).
 There are three different dining areas: the outdoor garden, the dining room and the hookah lounge.
 Gargoyles and swords help create the mood, and the stained-glass windows were acquired after a nearby church underwent renovations.

 At first glance one might assume that Lillie’s is a classic Irish pub but this bar and restaurant actually coins itself a ‘Victorian Establishment’.
 Plush red sofas, a long elegant bar, feminine statues and framed photographs take you straight back to the days of Queen Victoria’s peaceful rule.
 There are two locations and both are quite similar in ambiance and popularity.